whiveio/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 27. **Why or When do I purchase WHIVE Rewards?** It&#39;s up to you, trading is a personal decision.
 Trading occurs on 3rd party exchanges.
 The Whive protocol does not offer any Investment or Exchange services as per the terms of service.
 28. **Is Whive competing with Bitcoin?** No, It&#39;s an Auxiliary Chain of Bitcoin, hence complimentary!
 29. **shall the price of Whive go up?** No one knows, its up to price discovery on the open and free market, which is based on many factors.
 We expect the price to be volatile like ALL other crypto-currencies.
 Thus, trade at your own risk!
 30. **Is Whive a Security?** No!
 There has been no raising or pooling of funds to develop the protocol.
-The project is open-source code launched, operated and maintained by a community of contributors with no central entity in control of the distributed network.
+The project is open-source code launched, operated and maintained by a community of volunteering contributors with no central entity in control of the distributed network.
 Refer to the Whive protocol&#39;s Terms of Service.

 ***6. Disclaimer***